-Based on the results of the present study, infertile women adopt various self-care behaviors, such as emotion-focused stress coping skills, treatment seeking, and selfmanagement of mental symptoms, to deal with the stress of infertility.
-Considering the significance of childbearing in line with the population policies of Iran and the increasing prevalence of infertility in the country.
-As such, it is necessary to identify the self-care behaviors that promote mental health and develop educational. therapeutic. and supportive programs and social policies concerning the infertile population.
+Based on the results of the present study, infertile women adopt various self-care behaviors, such as emotion-focused stress coping skills, treatment seeking, and self-management of mental symptoms, to deal with the stress of infertility.
+Considering the significance of childbearing in line with the population policies of Iran and the increasing prevalence of infertility in the country, it is necessary to identify the self-care behaviors that promote mental health.
+It is also recommended to develop educational, therapeutic, and supportive programs as well as social policies concerning psychological wellbeing of infertile population.